nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Step 1: Enable WiFi and Find a Network

-These three commands will, in turn, enable wifi, scan for access points, and list what networks are available:
+These three commands will in turn, enable wifi, scan for access points, and list what networks are available:

 ```shell
 connmanctl enable wifi